No link between talcum powder and ovarian cancer, finds major study - France 24

 Washington (AFP)

-A new study published Tuesday examining data from over 250,000 women across the United States found no link between the use of talcum powder in the genital area and ovarian cancer.
+A major US government-led study published Tuesday found no link between ovarian cancer and the use of talcum powder in the genital area, citing data from more than 250,000 women.

+The paper appeared in the influential Journal of the American Medical Association (JAMA), which also published an editorial praising the research methods and calling the findings "overall reassuring."

+For decades, some women have used talcum powder for genital hygiene to absorb odor and moisture -- either through direct application or via underwear, sanitary pads, tampons or diaphragms.
+The practice is more common among older generations.

-It comes after Johnson & Johnson was ordered in 2018 to pay out $4.7 billion to 22 women who had claimed that asbestos in the company's talcum powder products caused them to develop ovarian cancer.
+In 2018, US pharmaceutical giant Johnson & Johnson was ordered to pay out $4.7 billion to 22 women who had claimed that asbestos in the company's talcum powder products caused them to develop ovarian cancer.
 An appeal is underway.

-Four in ten US women say they have used the powder, either through direct application or via underwear, sanitary pads or a diaphragm.
-The practice is common among older generations but persists among some younger women too.

-In the 1970s, concern began to arise over the contamination of the mineral talc with asbestos, which often form alongside each other in nature.
+In the 1970s, concerns arose over possible contamination of the mineral talc with asbestos, which often form alongside each other in nature.

 Some studies showed a higher risk of ovarian cancer among users of talcum powder, which was suspected of entering the ovaries via the vagina and uterus.

-The link remained contested because of the low number of studies carried out over five decades, and some had statistically weak results.
+But the link remained contested because of the overall low number of studies conducted, with some of them criticized for a methodology that introduced recall bias among participants, while others were not statistically conclusive.

 The effect is also difficult to isolate because ovarian cancers themselves are rare: only 1.3 percent of all women risk being affected in their lifetimes.

-In the new paper published in the Journal of the American Medical Association, researchers from various centers across the US therefore synthesized the data from four large studies which followed a quarter of a million women from 1982 to 2017.
+In the new JAMA paper, led by Katie O'Brien of the National Institute of Environmental Health Sciences, researchers synthesized data from four large studies, which encompassed data from a quarter of a million women from 1982 to 2017.

 The studies surveyed participants every year or two on a diverse set of questions related to health, including the use of talcum powder.

-The hope was that by scaling up the number of participants, it would be possible to discern with statistical validity weak effects that on a smaller population would not be detectable.
+The hope was that by scaling up the number of participants, it would be possible to discern weak effects with statistical validity, which would have been undetectable on a smaller population.

 Among the 252,745 women followed for a median period of 11.2 years, 2,168 developed ovarian cancer.

 No statistically significant association was found when comparing women who had used powder and those who had never used it.
-Nor was any significant association found when comparing frequent against infrequent use and long time use against short.
+Nor was any significant association found when comparing frequency or length of use.

 These included that two of the four data sets missed information on frequency and duration of use.